janit/ez-amp-bundle/README.md

 ## Missing features

-There are quite a few more things that should be added to the bundle, both on eZ Platform and AMP side, some of which are:
+There are quite a few more things that should be added to the bundle to make it feature complete, both on eZ Platform and AMP side, some of which are:

 - Allow configuration of templates per content type
 - Allow configuration of content types to be served as AMP